What is a Word Processor or Typist?

 The average yearly salary of a Word Processor or Typist ranges between $27,070 and $58,090.

 Word Processors and Typists who work in District of Columbia, Connecticut, or Alaska, make the highest salaries.

 How much do Word Processors and Typists make in different U.S. states?

 |State||Annual Mean Salary|

 |District of Columbia||$50,920|

-What Tools do Word Processors and Typists Use?
+Tools & Technologies Used by Word Processors and Typists

 Below is a list of the types of tools and technologies that Word Processors and Typists may use on a daily basis: